-It is one of the lesser known of citrus fruits.
+It is one of the lesser known citrus fruits.
 But regarding nutrition, it packs all the punch of its citrus cousins like oranges, grapefruits, and tangerines.
-Pomelo is also known as Chinese grapefruit (3).
+Pomelo is also known as Chinese grapefruit.

 All citrus fruits contain almost the same nutrients with varying differences in their % DV (daily value).
 So, you can reap similar benefits if you eat an orange, a grapefruit or a pomelo.
 One example of the difference in their nutrient components can be the antioxidant compounds found in different varieties of citrus fruits.
 Here are some health benefits of the pomelo fruit during pregnancy:

 - All citrus fruits including pomelo are good sources of folic acid.
-A lack of folic acid during pregnancy can increase the risk of fetal birth defects (4).
+A lack of folic acid during pregnancy may hamper proper fetal development, leading to fetal birth defects.

-- Pomelo is also a good source of other antioxidants such lycopene found in its pink/red varieties (6).
+- Pomelo is also a good source of other antioxidants such lycopeneiXPrimary pigments present in fruits like tomatoes and pink grapefruit, and have antioxidants that may delay aging found in its pink/red varieties (3).

-- Pomelo is also a good source of fiber.
-Regular consumption of pomelo and other citrus fruits can provide you with healthy fiber and hence relief from common pregnancy problem such as constipation (7).
+- Pomelo is also a good source of fiber and aids digestion.
+Regular consumption of pomelo and other citrus fruits can provide you with healthy fiber and hence relief from common pregnancy problems such as constipation (4).

 - Pomelo is a good source of potassium and calcium.
 Potassium keeps your muscles and nerves healthy.
-It also helps to keep your blood pressure normal (8).
-You can also eat pomelo to fulfill your body’s growing calcium requirement during your pregnancy (9).
+It also helps to keep your blood pressure normal (5).
+You can also eat pomelo to fulfill your body’s growing calcium requirement during your pregnancy.